Paglia (river)

-Wartime tragedy
+Wartime incident

-On 28 January 1944, during World War II, the Orvieto North railway bridge that crosses the Paglia at Allerona was the site of the inadvertent bombing by the American 320th Bombardment Group of a train filled with Allied prisoners.
-Most of the POWs had come from Camp P.G.
-54, Fara in Sabina, 35 kilometres to the north of Rome, and had been evacuated in anticipation of the Allied advance.
-One of the men on the train, Richard Morris of the U.S. Army, had been captured at Venafro, imprisoned at Frosinone, sent to P.G.
-54 and had been put on the train, which was presumably heading to Germany.
-In his memoirs, Morris wrote that the train was halted on the bridge over the river when the Allied bombs started to fall, and that the German guards fled the train, leaving the prisoners locked inside.
-Many, including Morris, escaped through holes in the boxcars caused by the bombing, and jumped into the river below.
-Anglo-American historian Iris Origo wrote in her diary, War in Val d'Orcia, that "some of the carriages plunged into the river: there were over four hundred dead and wounded."
+On 28 January 1944, during World War II, the Orvieto North railway bridge over the Paglia River at Allerona was struck during an aerial bombardment carried out by the American 320th Bombardment Group.
+A train carrying Allied prisoners of war was on the bridge at the time.
+Most of the prisoners had been held at Camp P.G.
+54, Fara in Sabina, 35 kilometres north of Rome, and had been evacuated in advance of the Allied advance.
+Among those on board was Richard Morris of the U.S. Army, who had been captured at Venafro and subsequently imprisoned at Frosinone before being transferred to P.G.
+54. According to his memoirs, the train was halted on the bridge when the bombing began, and the German guards left the train while the prisoners remained locked inside.
+Some prisoners escaped through openings in the boxcars caused by the explosions and reached the river below.
+In her diary War in Val d'Orcia, Anglo-American historian Iris Origo recorded that several carriages fell into the river and referred to more than four hundred dead and wounded.